Slavoljub Janković: Career

 He played in the juvenile ranks of Red Star Belgrade and featured the Yugoslavia national under-20 football team that won the title at the 1987 FIFA World Youth Championship.
 Although he became league champions with Red Star in 1990 Janković didn't become a regular in the team and had spells with Napredak, Budućnost and OFK Belgrade where his career didn't prosper with the start of the Yugoslav Wars.
 Later on he played in Greece.

 He started his coaching at Jedinstvo and later on with SFS Borac.
-In August 2009 Janković was appointed manager at Radnički Niš and in July 2011 at FK Juhor Obrež.
+In August 2009 Janković was appointed manager at Radnički Niš and in July 2011 at Juhor Obrež.